 Take the time to fully understand products, including the terms and conditions.
 For an insurance product, for example, this might mean checking exactly what is and isn’t covered, rather than choosing based on price alone.

-It’s good to get into the habit of periodically reviewing all of your products and looking around for better deals.
+It’s good to get into the habit of periodically reviewing all your products and looking around for better deals.

 8. Prepare for the unexpected